By Daniel Margrain

 Rupert Murdoch, who has a direct financial interest in regime change in Syria (see Israel & energy independence below) subsequently oversaw some of the more overt forms of anti-Syrian propaganda as the two graphics above show.

-As significant as the September, 2015 image of the dead boy was to the hawks in Whitehall and Washington, the underlying propaganda campaign against the government of President Bashar al-Assad emerged almost five years earlier in late January, 2011 which preceded Rania Abouzeid’s reporting of the announcement of a “Day of Rage” on March 4 and 5.
+As significant as the September, 2015 image of the dead boy was to the hawks in Whitehall and Washington, the underlying propaganda campaign against the government of President Bashar al-Assad emerged over four years earlier following Rania Abouzeid’s reporting of the announcement of a “Day of Rage” on March 4 and 5, 2011.

-The propaganda didn’t work.
-The planned action ended up a complete failure.
+The propaganda didn’t work and the planned action ended up a complete failure.
 The Time correspondent conceded that the inability of the protest organizers to draw significant support for the “Day of Rage” was a reflection of the Syrian people’s support for their government and its policies.
-Abouzeid reported that unlike “the ousted pro-American leaders of Tunisia and Egypt, Assad’s hostile foreign policy toward Israel, strident support for Palestinians and the militant groups Hamas and Hezbollah are in line with popular Syrian sentiment.”

-This false narrative came to head following the outbreak of violent protests in the Syrian-Jordanian town of Daraa on March 17, 2011, less than two weeks after the failed March 4 and 5 protest.
-Portrayed in the media, as a legitimate spontaneous revolution against a brutal dictator, the reality that underpinned the unfolding of events implied a rather different story.
-Professor of Economics, Michel Chossudovsky noted that the violence:
+This false narrative came to head following the outbreak of violent protests in the Syrian-Jordanian town of Daraa on March 17, 2011, less than two weeks after the failed March 4 and 5 protest outlined previously.
+Echoing Murray, Professor of Economics, Michel Chossudovsky noted that the violence:

 “had all the appearances of a staged event involving, in all likelihood, covert support to Islamic terrorists by Mossad and/or Western intelligence.
 Government sources point to the role of radical Salafist groups (supported by Israel).
 Other reports have pointed to the role of Saudi Arabia in financing the protest movement.”